crykn/crykn.github.io/_pages/dev/from_source.md

 ---

 # Setting the Project Up
-If you want to contribute to libGDX itself, you need to get it set up on your local machine.For this, Android Studio is strongly recommended as IDE!
+If you want to work on the code of libGDX itself, you need to get it set up on your local machine.
+For this, Android Studio is strongly recommended as IDE!

 If you want to submit code back to the project, please also take a moment to review our [guidelines](/dev/contributing/).